Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Multi-matchings and miscellany

 \begin{proof} In a multiset permutation $\pi$ of $[m]$, where $r$ can be chosen $\ell_r$ times, replace the $\beta$th occurrence of $\alpha$ by the pair $(\alpha, \beta)$.
 In this way $\tilde{\pi}$, a permutation of $S$, is obtained.
 The correspondence $\pi \leftrightarrow \tilde\pi$ is clearly a bijection (up to equivalence on permuting in $\tilde\pi$ the occurrences of copies of the same row).

 It is clear from the definitions that the set chosen by $\pi$ from $M$ is equal to the set chosen by $\tilde\pi$ from $M'$. \end{proof}

 Using this observation, our results about POMs can be easily generalized to POMMs.
-Recall that additional to $A$,$B$ and $M$ we are given a set of integers $L=(\ell_1,\dots \ell_m)$ and in the definition of greedy-POMMs instead of permutations we regard multiset permutations that are sequences of rows which have length $\ell=\ell_1+\ell_2+\dots+\ell_m$ and contain row $i$ as often as $\ell_i$ (the $\ell_i$ appearances of a given row are not necessarily consecutive in the sequence).
+Recall the differences between POMs and POMMs.
+Additional to $A$,$B$ and $M$, we are given a set of integers $L=(\ell_1,\dots \ell_m)$.
+In the definition of greedy-POMMs instead of permutations we regard multiset permutations that are sequences of rows which have length $\ell=\ell_1+\ell_2+\dots+\ell_m$ and contain row $i$ as often as $\ell_i$.
+The $\ell_i$ appearances of a given row are not necessarily consecutive in the sequence.
 Observation \ref{obs:triv} and Lemma \ref{lem:equivNotion} generalize easily to this setting.
 Also, Theorem \ref{thm:elements} can be generalized for this case.
 We summarize the generalization of the latter in the following theorem.

 \begin{theorem} Given $A$,$B$,$M$ and $L$ as above.
 Let $T$ be a set of $k$ POMMs and $E(T)$ the set of elements selected by at least one multi-matching of $T$, then \end{theorem}